Galois cohomology of reductive groups over global fields

 which is the celebrated Hasse principle of Kneser, Harder, and Chernousov.
 We do not give a new proof of this result; we use it in our proof of Theorem \ref{t1:main}.
-See Remark \ref{r:HPs5}. \end{rem}
+See Remark \ref{r:HPs5}. \end{remark}

-\begin{rem} The right-hand vertical arrow in the diagram of assertion (2) of Theorem \ref{t1:main} is injective.
-Therefore, the diagram shows that $H^2(F,T)$ is isomorphic to a subgroup of $(M[V_E]_0 \otimes \Q/\Z)_{\G}$. \end{rem}
+\begin{remark} By Remark \ref{r:xi}, the right-hand vertical arrow in the diagram of assertion (2) of Theorem \ref{t1:main} is injective.
+Therefore, the diagram shows that $H^2(F,T)$ is isomorphic to a subgroup of $(M[V_E]_0 \otimes \Q/\Z)_{\G}$. \end{remark}

 For a reductive group $G$ over a global field $F$, Theorem \ref{t1:main}(1) describes the infinite set $H^1(F,G)$ in terms of the finite real Galois cohomology sets $H^1(F_v,G)$ and the infinite abelian group $(M[\V_E]_0)_\Gt$.
 From Theorem \ref{t1:main}(1) we deduce the following description of $H^1(F,G)$ in terms of a finite set and finite groups.